konetom/GO-off_Plaza/README.md

 Output files
 ------------
+All output folders are generated inside the "script" folder
 * Folder "output_date_time" (folder name including date and time to distinguish outputs):
     * Plaza GOEA raw output files are saved in "raw_plaza_downloads".
     * Plaza raw GOEA table (with associated genes) is saved in "without_filters"